 Information session

-To find out more about training in Queensland please see the presentation [PDF 1368.1 KB] from the information session held on 12 May 2025.
+To learn more about training in Queensland please refer to the presentation [PDF 2027.94 KB] from the information session held on 11 May 2026.

 Education

-The network supports and promotes paediatric education and training.
-This includes both the:
+The network supports and promotes paediatric education and training, including:

-- Paediatric Written Examination Preparation Program (PWEPP) - a lecture series to support written exam candidates
+- Paediatric Written Examination Preparation Program (PWEPP) – a lecture series, boot camps and practice exams to support written exam candidates

 - Paediatric Clinical Examination Preparation Program (PCEPP) – an annual program to support Royal Australasian College of Physicians (RACP) paediatric clinical exam candidates.